onzfonz/comp227/src/content/3/en/part3a.md

 npm update
 ```

-Likewise, if we start working on the project on another computer, we can install all up-to-date dependencies of the project defined in <i>package.json</i> by running this next command in the project's root directory:
+Likewise, if we start working on the project on another computer, we can install all up-to-date dependencies of the project defined in *package.json* by running this next command in the project's root directory:

 ```bash
 npm install
 ```

-If the <i>major</i> number of a dependency does not change, then the newer versions should be [backwards compatible](https://en.wikipedia.org/wiki/Backward_compatibility).
+If the *major* number of a dependency does not change, then the newer versions should be [backwards compatible](https://en.wikipedia.org/wiki/Backward_compatibility).
 This means that if our application happened to use version 4.99.175 of express in the future, then all the code implemented in this part would still have to work without making changes to the code.
 In contrast, the future 5.0.0 version of express [may contain](https://expressjs.com/en/guide/migrating-5.html) changes that would cause our application to no longer work.